 Area golfers were in need of another course.
 In 2014, Harford County took notice of all the good things the SHDGC was doing and granted them some funds and land to install a brand new course at the new Churchville Rec Center to be built down the road from the old one.

 The SHDGC is now involved with more than just Scarboro, so they felt a name change was needed to reflect their growing responsibilities.
 The start of 2016 ushered in the re-branding as the Harford County Disc Golf Club.

 The Fall of 2017, the city of Aberdeen contacted Dave Dietz for guidance in installing a new course on a small piece of property.
-With the help of Daddy Disc Golf, he designed a six hole beginners course with some technicality to keep it interesting for an experienced player.
+With the help of Daddy Disc Golf, he designed a six hole beginners course at Victory Street Park with some technicality to keep it interesting for an experienced player.

 After blood, sweat, some tears and even broken bones...the new course at Churchville Rec, named Mill Brook, was opened on July 14th, 2018.
 Huge thanks to the many volunteer hours put in by Mike Campbell, Steve Campbell, Barry Lemly, Josh Lemly, Dave Dietz, Matt Dietz, and a few others.

 Year 2020, brought in the next generation of club officers.
 Long time officer Steve Campbell steps down as president.
 The club voted in three new officers; President Drew Ayres, VP Tom Atkinson, and Secretary Ryan Sokolis.